The Power and Pitfalls of Margin Trading

 Margin trading can add a potent boost to an investor’s purchasing power.
 But it can also lead to financial ruin if not used properly.
 Now, some financial institutions can be stingy with how much and to whom margin is offered.
 But it remains a useful tool for an experienced investor or trader… once they know how to harness it.

 Let’s start with the basics.
 Margin trading – also known as trading on margin – is essentially a line of credit offered by a brokerage.
 This loan (usually with interest) allows an investor to buy more stocks or securities than they would otherwise be able to afford.

 To open the door to margin trading, an investor first needs to set up a margin account with their brokerage.
-And again, this is different than a typical cash account used invest in stocks and options.
+This is different from a typical cash account used to invest in stocks and options.
 This process is fairly straightforward.
 All you have to do is sign a margin agreement.

 Once the margin account is established, a cash deposit of at least $2,000 is usually required.
-This rule was established by the Board of Governors of the Federal Reserve to protect rookie investors from getting in over their head.
-But $2,000 is just the minimum.
+This rule was established by the board of governors of the Federal Reserve to protect rookie investors from getting in over their heads.
+That $2,000 is just the minimum.
 It’s possible to set up a margin account with much more than that.
-But for our purposes we’ll start at that baseline.
+But for our purposes, we’ll start at that baseline.

 When the margin account is all set up with $2,000 in funds at your disposal, it’s usually possible (depending on the brokerage) to borrow the full amount of a stock’s purchase price.
 So that $2,000 can give an investor the ability to buy $4,000 worth of stocks.
 In its simplest form, that’s the power of margin trading.